The Ultimate Guide to EU GDPR Compliance

 GDPR will have a huge impact on the businesses located in Europe and even those located outside Europe if they deal with EU citizens.
 It will largely alter the ways they collect, use and store consumers’ data.

 Geographic location doesn’t matter as long as the organization deals and processes personal data of EU residents.
-Sadly at this time many organizations located outside EU aren’t aware of the fact that GDPR applies on them too.
-And just 38% of British organizations are aware about GDPR; this indicates general lack of awareness regarding this law and its possible implications.
+Sadly at this time, many organizations located outside EU aren’t aware of the fact that GDPR applies to them too.
+And just 38% of British organizations are aware of GDPR; this indicates a general lack of awareness regarding this law and its possible implications.

 Business giants like Google, Facebook and others will be affected the most by this latest law as they use consumers’ personal data to track their interests and use it for their marketing campaigns.
 Banks, insurance companies and retailers will have to revamp their entire data storage process in order to avoid penalties under GDPR.

 GDPR put users in the driver's seat and now companies have to be extra vigilant while dealing with their users’ data.
 All responsibility of protecting data lies on them and in case of negligence they can face very hefty penalties.

 What does GDPR mean for consumers/users?

 GDPR is entirely about consumers’ rights and their privacy and this will literally make consumers in charge of their personal details when it comes to data usage, storage, sharing, and transfer.
 Companies and data controllers now will have to put consumers’ rights above their own interests.